soundpress/RulesOfNYC/docs/c06/index.rst

       (vii) A copy of the draft SPDES permit, if any, and, when issued, a copy of the final SPDES permit.
 Copies of any revisions to the draft SPDES permit shall also be provided to the Department as they become available to the applicant.

-   (2) An application for review and approval of an expansion or of an alteration or modification of a new or existing wastewater treatment plant shall include all of the information required in subdivision (g)(1) of this section where applicable, and shall either:
+   (2) An application for review and approval of an expansion or of an alteration or modification of a wastewater treatment plant shall include all of the information required in subdivision (g)(1) of this section where applicable, and shall either:

       (i) Certify that the wastewater treatment plant is in compliance with all of the requirements of this section, and all requirements of its SPDES permit; or